allegheny-computer-science-100-01-f2019/participation/README.md

 ## Introduction

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the in-class materials that you will need in Computer Science 100-01.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the class participation materials for Computer Science 100-01.
 All of the work that you do in class  will count towards your class participation grade.

 ## Commands